equinor/TimeSeriesAnalysis/index.md

 ## Install instructions: in-browser time-series plotting

+*For time-series plot to work, you will need to run a http-server locally on your machine.*

 The plotting in this package is based on the javacsript plotting library plot.ly., a copy of the bundled minified javascript plot.ly package
 ``plotly.min.js`` is included for convenience, but other versions can also be downdloaded from the vendor site.

-The repo includes a folder "www\plotly" and for plotting to work you need to run an http-server such as Internet Information Services that in your broser serves up a folder on your computer as "localhost".
+The repo includes a folder "www\plotly" and for plotting to work you need to run an http-server such as *Internet Information Services(ISS)* that in your broser serves up a folder on your computer as "localhost".

 Copy the folder ``plotly`` into the folder that for instance IIS is serveing where it can live along side other pages you may be serving up),